 How to duplicate a complete PC via network

-This documentation started in 2001 when standard hard discs often still were
+This documentation started in 2001 when standard hard discs often

-Likewise it now is completely unpractical to use it as backup means for
+completely unpractical to use it as backup means for bigger partitions

-better due to their reduced image size.
+their reduced image size.

 In contrast to these DD still is superiour when it comes to creating a